ClarkOhlenbusch/Faial-MCP/README.md

 See [MCP_CONFIG_EXAMPLES.md](MCP_CONFIG_EXAMPLES.md) for detailed configuration examples for various MCP clients.

+**Important**: HTTP-based MCP servers require a client script to work with desktop MCP clients like Claude Desktop.
+The `faial-client.js` script handles the HTTP-to-MCP protocol translation.

 ## 🔧 Faial Installation Notes

 The hosted MCP server builds Faial CLI from source during the Docker build process: